durban-segnini/durban-segnini/src/content/news/2025-10-23-esto-es-una-noticia.md

 title: "Upcoming "
 date: 2025-10-29
 ---
-Durban Segnini Gallery will be participating in these upcoming Art Fairs:
+Durban Segnini Gallery is pleased to announce its participation in the 2025/2026 editions of:

 <br>